dumux/dumux/examples/diffusion/doc/main.md

 ## 1. The problem class

 The problem class implements the boundary conditions.
-It also provides an interface that is used by the local residual (see Part I) to obtain the diffusion coefficient.
+It also provides an interface that is used by the local residual (see Part 1) to obtain the diffusion coefficient.
 The value is read from the parameter configuration tree.

 <details open>